Agave univittata 'Splendida'

 Agave univittata 'Splendida', also known as Agave lophantha 'Splendida', is a clustering succulent that forms rosettes of dark green leaves with a striking greenish-yellow central band visible on both the upper and lower surfaces.
 The rosettes grow up to 1 foot (30 cm) tall and up to 18 inches (45 cm) in diameter.
 Leaves have prominent white teeth along the margins.
 They are up to 7 inches (17.5 cm) long and up to 2 inches (5 cm) wide.
-When mature this plant can produce a up to 12 foot (3.6 m) tall flower stalk bearing flowers with long stamens typical of the species.
+Mature rosettes produce up to 12 foot (3.6 m) tall flower stalk bearing flowers with long stamens typical of the species.

 USDA hardiness zones 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).